3 Ways Self-knowledge Makes You Strong

-We are often blind to what our emotions are trying to tell us and they are the basis for self-knowledge.
-It can be hard to pay attention when your head is piled high with tasks, appointments, and the endless list of everyday worries that seem impossible to solve.
+We are often blind to what our emotions are trying to tell us, and they are the basis for self-knowledge.
+It can be hard to pay attention when your head is piled high with tasks, appointments, and endless everyday worries that seem impossible to solve.

-Yet, when we pay attention and develop a deeper awareness, we have everything we need to make choices that move our lives in alignment with our needs and desires.
+Yet, when we pay attention and develop a deeper awareness, we have everything we need to make choices that align our lives with our needs and desires.

 It is impossible to say how much of this is a natural or an acquired ability, but it has been part of humankind’s evolutionary process since the beginning.

 We evolved to be aware of our environment and learn from our experiences to create a future full of purpose.
-This means that, without self-knowledge, your life will end up being filled with regret and regret leads to suffering.
-The longer you put off pursuing self-knowledge, the more times you’ll have to reinvent the wheel only end up making things worse.
+This means that, without self-knowledge, life could be filled with regret, leading to suffering.
+The longer you put off pursuing self-knowledge, the more times you’ll have to reinvent the wheel, which only makes things worse.

 The process is simple.
 At the same time, it requires you to be patient with yourself.
-When you’re unsure, it takes time to figure it out what you’re feeling rather than making a snap judgement that isn’t really accurate.
+When you’re unsure, it takes time to figure out what you’re feeling rather than making a snap judgment that isn’t accurate.
 This is how self-knowledge makes you emotionally strong.

 Here is your 3 part recipe to increase your self-knowledge and emotional strength.